Subhashini2610/FaceRecognition/README.md

 # FaceRecognition
- This is a Face Recognition repository
+This is a tutorial project created with the sole purpose of exploring the many features offered by the CoreML and Vision frameworks of iOS.